Customers want their deliveries to arrive on time. That, of course, is no surprise.

 #2 Left Turns

-UPS delivery trucks save 10 million gallons of gas every year by avoiding left turns.
+UPS delivery trucks save 10 million gallons of gas every year.

 In 2014, American drivers spent 6.9 billion hours stuck in traffic.
 That’s 42 hours – a whole week’s worth of work – for each commuter.

 Traffic takes time, and it also takes a lot of gas.
 Drivers in the US use 2.9 billion gallons of gas a year while in traffic, which is about 26 gallons per driver.

 Bad weather is expensive.
 The NHTSA reports that every year, companies lose around 32.6 billion hours due to weather-related congestion, and the cost of weather-related delays ranges from $2.2 billion to $3.5 billion annually.